feltcute/ModdingDocsMGD/Doc/Reference/Asset/Music.rst

 **StopBGM**
 ------------

-Using ``"StopBGM"`` stops any music that's currently playing with a 1 second fade out.
+Using ``"StopBGM"`` stops any music that's playing with a 1-second fade out.

 ----

 **StopBGMHard**
 ----------------

-Using ``"StopBGMHard"`` stops any music that's currently playing immediately.
+Using ``"StopBGMHard"`` stops any music that's playing immediately with no fade out.
 This also allows you to start up a song again properly if it's the same song, as it won't play if still fading out.

 ----